cryptocrowd-city/xcrc-wallet/doc/masternode/Masternode-Installation.md

 The installer will then present you with a few options.

 **PLEASE NOTE**: Do not choose the advanced installation option unless you have experience with Linux and know what you are doing.
-Advanced mode  will install your masternode under a non-root user called "bulwark" instead of root, so you need to know what that means and how to log in as a different user under Linux.
-If you don't, things will not work as expected and the Bulwark team CANNOT help you - you will have to restart the installation.
+Advanced mode  will install your masternode under a non-root user called "cryptocrowd" instead of root, so you need to know what that means and how to log in as a different user under Linux.
+If you don't, things will not work as expected and the CRyptoCrowd team CANNOT help you - you will have to restart the installation.

 Follow the instructions on screen.